 I’m from the British Colonies.
 I was born in England and brought up in Australia and New Zealand with three years of childhood in Hong Kong.

-Last year I worked in a tiny town in the Valle de Nalón, in Asturias.
+The year before I worked in a tiny town in the Valle de Nalón, in Asturias.
 I helped out in two small primary schools and I had my own class of teenagers working towards their Trinity exams.
 (They passed with flying colours!)

 This was the view from my sixth floor window in Oviedo, where I lived 2017/8

-The year before, I worked in a secondary school on the Costa Brava, in Catalunya.
+The year before that, I worked in a secondary school on the Costa Brava, in Catalunya.
 I lived in a small town called Blanes.
 This was the view from my fourth floor window looking out towards Palafolls – you can just see the castle on the nearest peak.